bxlab/hifive/doc/hifive.rst

 5C Probability Options:

--b, --burnin-iterations int     The number of iterations to run the first learning phase for with a constant learning rate.
-[1000]
--a, --annealing-iterations int  The number of iterations to run the second learning phase for with a linearly-decreasing learning rate.
-[1000]
--p, --precalculate              Prior to beginning learning, set initial guesses for each correction value to be learned to the fragment's mean difference between its log-counts and predicted distance-dependence signal.
+-b, --max-iterations int     The maximum number of iterations to run the learning process for.
+[1000] -g, --min-change dec         The minimum allowable absolute gradient size to coninute learning process.
+[0.0005] -p, --precalculate           Prior to beginning learning, set initial guesses for each correction value to be learned to the fragment's mean difference between its log-counts and predicted distance-dependence signal.
--l, --learning-rate dec         The percentage of the parameter gradient to apply as an update to the parameter each iteration.
-[0.01]
+-l, --learning-step dec      The scaling factor for decreasing learning rate by if step doesn't meet Armijo criterion.
+[0.5]

 5C Express Options: